 These activities might seem recreational, but they can play a huge role in the recovery process from alcoholism.
-People need to learn new ways to relax and enjoy life, especially if the majority of their spare time was once spent abusing alcohol, and developing hobbies alone might be more difficult than it seems at first glance.
-By providing clients with opportunities to explore new hobbies, releasing their creativity and feelings of joy without requiring the use of alcohol, facilities are providing their clients with new avenues and new opportunities they can hone and utilize when they’re living at home once more.
+People need to learn new ways to relax and enjoy life, especially if the majority of their spare time was once spent drinking alcohol.
+By providing clients with opportunities to explore new hobbies, treatment centers are providing their clients with new hobbies and skills to develop when they’re living at home once more.
 Instead of drinking, they can draw, cook, paint, hike or meditate.
 It can be an entirely new way of life.

 It can be difficult for outpatient alcohol programs to provide access to these kinds of treatments, as they may not have the facility space or the trained staff that can provide intensive lessons like this.
-It can also be difficult for outpatient programs to track whether or not clients attend yoga classes in the community or spend time hiking after class.
 Inpatient programs, on the other hand, may require people to take classes in these other arenas, and in time, a particular class may become a therapy clients look forward to more than any other.
 These sessions break up the time, and they’re often quite enjoyable.

 Finding the Right Program

 Some components of an inpatient alcohol rehab program might be covered by insurance.
-For example, specific types of therapy or some kinds of medication might easily be authorized by insurance agents, as long as clients provide the proper paperwork that demonstrates their need for care.
 Some insurance programs won’t cover any type of inpatient program, however, and others might require that people obtain authorization before they enroll.
-Program administrators can answer questions about insurance, and some might be willing to handle the authorization process for their clients, ensuring that all is well before treatment begins.
-In addition to issues of price, treatment programs can also vary by:
+Our admissions coordinators can answer questions about insurance, ensuring that all is well before treatment begins.
+In addition to issues of price, treatment programs can also vary by the following:

 - Amenities offered